-- The recall period is one year (last year) as the reference and recall period medical products, appliances and equipment, out-patient services & indoor patient services considering that this is the maximum period the households can comprehensively remember their expenditures on health services - Additional questions could be included - The personal characteristics of the respective members of the household (age, sex, status and the like) could be connected by linking the OOP health expenditure data with the HIES data, thus minimizing the additional response burden for the households
+- The recall period is the last 3 month for Inpatient, out-patients, unrelated to illness & self-medication, considering that this is the maximum period the households can comprehensively remember their expenditures on health services.
+In the previous rounds of NHA, the recall period of OOP survey was only one month. - Additional questions could be included. - The personal characteristics of the respective members of the household (age, sex, status and the like) could be connected by linking the OOP survey data with the HIES data, thus minimizing the additional response burden for the households

-The HIES-questionnaire has been enhanced by including some relevant question with regard to OOP annual expenditure on health.
-The comparison of both survey results (HIES with a dedicated questionnaire for OOP health expenditure survey) was considered to enable the assessment of the (assumed) underreporting of OOP through HIES.
+The idea was to raise the recall period by twelve in order to arrive at expenditures for the whole year health care functions recall period is three months.
+The HIES questionnaire remained unchanged and still included the question of annual expenditure on health.
+The comparison of both results (HIES as well as a dedicated questionnaire for OOP health expenditure) was considered to enable the assessment of the (assumed) underreporting of OOP through HIES.

-It is worthy to mention here that an exercise on OOP health expenditures obtained from two different sources namely- HIES data and NHA OOP special survey data has been carried and observed that HIES data based OOP health expenditures are understated as compared to NHA OOP special survey data.
+It is worth to mentioning here that an exercise on OOP health expenditures obtained from two different sources namely- HIES data and NHA OOP special survey data has been carried and observed that HIES data based OOP health expenditures are understated as compared to NHA OOP special survey data.
 Actually, HIES questionnaire includes questions on health expenditures which in Health Accounts perspective are incomprehensive to capture OOP health expenditures.

-Given the same average deficiency in 2005-06, 2007-08, 2009-10, 2011-12 & 2013-14 the results for OOP expenditures of the sixth round of NHA 2015-16 have been enhanced accordingly.
-Table 24 shows results which have accordingly been revised (enhanced) for OOP expenditures.
+Given the same average deficiency in 2005-06, 2007-08, 2009-10, 2011-12, 2013-14, 2015-16 the results for OOP expenditures of the aforesaid sixth rounds of NHA were enhanced accordingly.
+Table 24 shows the OOP health expenditure for 2015-16 and 2017-18 at the national and provincial levels.
+OOP health expenditure for 2017-18 has been estimated on the data obtained through a dedicated questionnaire for OOP health expenditure included as a section in the HIES 2018-19.